Robert E. Burke Memorial Lecture

 Dr. Burke graduated from Dartmouth College in 1971 and obtained his MD from Cornell University Medical School in 1975.
 He received training in Neurology and Clinical Movement Disorders at Columbia University College of Physicians & Surgeons and was subsequently appointed to the faculty where he spent his entire professional career.
 He was the Alfred & Minnie Bressler Professor of Neurology and Pathology & Cell Biology.
 He served as Director of the Laboratories for Research in Parkinson’s Disease and Related Disorders and led the NIH supported Morris K. Udall Research Center.
 He had expertise in clinical movement disorders and the neurobiology of Parkinson’s Disease and contributed to the training of many students, residents and fellows.
 He held leadership positions in the American Academy of Neurology, the Movement Disorder Society and the World Parkinson Congress.
 He was elected as a Fellow of the American Association for the Advancement of Science and was the recipient of awards from the Dystonia Medical Research Foundation and the Michael J. Fox Foundation for Parkinson’s Research.

-2022 Robert E. Burke Memorial Lecture
+Most recent 2024 Robert E. Burke Memorial Lecture